Career and Technical Education at Morton East

 CREDIT: 1.0

-TYPE: Regular
+TYPE: Elective

 GRADE: 11-12

-PREREQUISITE: One year of Auto Mechanics I
+PREREQUISITE: One year of AUTO MECHANICS I

 OFFERED: One year course